Comic Relief Maths Activities To Give Maths A Red Nose in 2023

 Maths, charity and giving

 Being conscientious, charitable, and kind is – surely – what we hope our pupils will be throughout their lives.
 However, it is important to remember that sometimes this doesn’t come naturally.
-As Primary Teachers, you might say it is our duty to try and instill and nurture positive attributes and qualities in our pupils.
-Bringing charity work into your Maths activities is one way to do this.
+As primary school teachers, you might say it is our duty to try and instil and nurture positive attributes and qualities in our pupils across year groups.
+Bringing charity work into your maths activities and teaching resources is one way to do this.

-Plus, whenever you’re giving money, there’s always an element of Mathematics.
-So whilst Red Nose Day Maths activities contribute to creating more well-rounded and empathetic pupils, it can also hone their Maths skills.
+Plus, whenever you’re giving money, there’s always an element of mathematics.
+So whilst Red Nose Day maths activities contribute to creating more well-rounded and empathetic pupils, they can also hone their maths skills.

-With this in mind, below are two Maths investigations linked to Red Nose Day 2019 for you to try out in the classroom this week.
-For the printable Red Nose Day activity worksheets and more Spring-term 2019 activities linked to topical Maths, download your free topical problem solving resource.
+With this in mind, below are two maths activities linked to Red Nose Day 2022 for you to try out in the classroom.
+You can also adapt them to be suitable for the key stage you are teaching.
+For the printable Red Nose Day activity worksheets, maths resources and more Spring Term activities linked to topical maths, download your free topical problem solving resource.